microsoft/Windows-iotcore-samples/Samples/EdgeModules/SerialWin32/CS/README.md

 For this sample, obtain an [FTDI Serial TTL-232 cable](https://www.adafruit.com/product/70).
 Connect the RX and TX lines with a single wire.
 Plug this into your device.

-## Working with docker
+## Working with Docker

-Azure IoT Edge installs a custom build of the moby (aka docker) container engine.
+Azure IoT Edge installs a custom build of the moby (aka Docker) container engine.
 In order to use the docker command line as described in this sample, you'll have some additional setup to do.

 * Download a recent docker command line tool from dockerproject.org.
 Put this somewhere on your path.
 It's available at [https://master.dockerproject.org/windows/x86_64/docker.exe](https://master.dockerproject.org/windows/x86_64/docker.exe).
 This is required because the command line tool distributed with Azure IoT Edge does not yet include the '--device' option, as of the time of this writing.
 * Set the DOCKER_HOST environment variable to "npipe:////./pipe/iotedge_moby_engine".
 This will ensure the docker command line tool is communicating with the correct docker engine.